frequency-chain/frequency/designdocs/capacity.md

 6. The token amount staked is to remain [locked](https://paritytech.github.io/substrate/master/frame_support/traits/trait.LockableCurrency.html) with reason [WithdrawReasons::all()](https://paritytech.github.io/substrate/master/frame_support/traits/tokens/struct.WithdrawReasons.html#method.all).
 7. Capacity generated by staking to a target is calculated by a configurable capacity-generation function.
 8. Target Registered Provider is issued generated Capacity.
-9. Target Registered Provider issued Capacity becomes available at the start of the next Epoch.
+9. Target Registered Provider issued Capacity becomes available immediately.
 10. Stakers can increase their staked amount for a given target.
 11. Emits Stake event.
 12. Note: MinimumStakingAmount should be greater or equal to the existential deposit.
+13. Note: MinimumTokenBalance should be greater or equal to the existential deposit.

 Note that we are considering allowing locked tokens to be used to pay transaction fees.